fbpx Skip to Content

 For an even and healthy plant, you should always hydrate your Philodendron melanochrysum.
 The soil should never dry out.

-To decide whether it’s time to water, stick your finger in the soil.
+Stick your finger in the soil to decide whether it’s time to water.
 Push your finger down until your knuckle hits the soil.

 If it’s dry down to this level, it’s time to water.
 If not, wait a few more days and check again.

-You need to always hydrate your plant but you also don’t want to over-water.
+You need to always hydrate your plant but don’t want to over-water it.

 As we stated earlier, it’s easy to over-water Philodendron melanochrysum plants.